-Even after the take-up correction the number of recipients of Income Support (IS) is overestimated by 43% (Table 4.6b).
+Even after the take-up correction the number of recipients of Income Support (IS) is over-estimated by 77% (Table 4.6b).
 (The external figures include those on income-tested JSA which are simulated along with Income Support in EUROMOD.)
-The numbers on incomerelated ESA are under-estimated in 2015 (by 14%) .
+The numbers on income-related ESA are under-estimated in 2014 (by 13%).
 The period of transition for those potentially qualifying for IS or ib-ESA was supposed to last until 2014, however in reality there are still people receiving IB in 2017 and it is difficult to capture the individual components correctly in EUROMOD simulations in particular because the entitlement to ib-ESA is based on a "limited capability for work" which is not explicitly measured in the FRS.
-The combined (IS+ib-JSA+ib-ESA) total expenditure from EUROMOD is somewhat too high relative to the external total (by 27% in 2015 rising to 35% in 2016, to 42% in 2017 and to 29% in 2018).
+The combined (IS+ib-JSA+ib-ESA) total expenditure from EUROMOD is somewhat too high relative to the external total (by 20% in 2014 rising to 29% in 2016 and returning to 20% in 2017).